condor0010/docker_images/cse1001_vnc/docker_help/Mac_Intel_Docker_Info.md

   <img src="https://github.com/FITSEC/docker_images/blob/main/cse1001_vnc/images/finder4.png" />
 </p>

-* A new terminal will pop open and you should paste the docker run command into it, change "changeme" to a password of your choosing and hit enter
+* A new terminal will pop open and you should paste the docker run command into it, change "changeme" to a password of your choosing, navigate using the arrow keys as the mouse does not work to select a place in the terminal, and hit enter

 <p align="center">
   <img src="https://github.com/FITSEC/docker_images/blob/main/cse1001_vnc/images/macterm8.jpeg" />